willow-carroll-polzin/live-object-labels/README.md

     - DEBUG=0
 Once completed the desired weights (e.g. "yolov3-tiny.weights") should be moved into the ./model/weights folder and the compiled library "libdarknet.so" should be placed in the ./model folder.

 Alternatly the weights provided in this repository and the compiled "libdarknet.so" can be used if this code is being run on a CUDA enabled GPU.
+Note this will only work on a Unix machine, as "libdarknet.so" wont run on Windows.

 ### Running the system
 1. Open a terminal and cd into the "SemanticMapLabels" folder.